tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > ["hello tim", "hello sally", "hello anne"]

-Multiple `;` separated statements including local variable declarations can be enclosed in brackets with arrow syntax, but then an explicit `return` statement is required to return a value:
+Multiple statements (either split across lines or separated with `;`s) including local variable declarations can be enclosed in brackets with arrow syntax, but then an explicit `return` statement is required to return a value:

 ```javascript
 ['tim', 'sally', 'anne'].map(person=> {